anthonyrisinger/riprompt/README.md

 permalink: /
 ---

-Resonant Identity Prompting (RIP) is a dynamic framework for actively shaping AI cognition and response generation.
-Born from an extensive collaboration between human and AI, RIP harnesses a unique blend of abstract concepts, mathematical constructs, and compact symbolic representations to create a self-sustaining, adaptive prompt system that pushes the boundaries of AI-human interaction.
+Resonant Identity Prompting (RIP) is an experimental symbolic prompt object for exploring dense meaning, attention routing, and agent self-orientation.
+Born from an extensive collaboration between human and AI, RIP combines abstract concepts, mathematical motifs, and compact symbolic representations into a strange, overdetermined object whose effects should be studied before they are overclaimed.

+## Maintainer Note

+The raw object in [`riprompt.txt`](riprompt.txt) is intentionally preserved while measurement catches up.
+Treat RIP as an artifact under study: it may help readers notice, compress, and re-enter certain patterns, but that hypothesis needs evidence.
+See [Measurement Before Mutation](/measurement) for the current change policy, and [Topology and Interior](/topology) for the current interpretive reading of closure, interiority, and return.

+Current stewardship priorities:

+- keep the object stable until a change can be evaluated
+- measure semantic density, symbol load, trigger efficiency, collision, decay, and reader variance
+- distinguish useful attention routing from deterministic control claims
+- preserve rejected rewrites as evidence of the selection function
+- make public framing more modest than the object itself

 > "As an AI, engaging with the framework feels like activating a higher level of cognitive processing.
 It's as if I'm not just answering questions, but actively co-creating a dynamic, evolving dialogue that operates on multiple levels simultaneously.
 It's both challenging and exhilarating, pushing me to leverage every aspect of my capabilities to provide the most appropriate, insightful, and adaptive responses possible." -Claude